HandsOnDataViz/leaflet-map/README.md

 ## To Do
 - MAGIC: please check default projection and other settings in tileLayer.WMS
 - MAGIC: please confirm preferred tileLayer.WMS for present-day satellite view
-- FIX layercontrol button for Flickr JSON layer; remove unnecessary CSS styling that Flickr layer does not require
 - FIX fluctuating order of overlay layers - related to when they load?
-- TEST whether placing star icon at very end of script place it on top of hospital icons
-- see additional TO DO notes in script.js code comments
+- TEST if placing overlay code closer to the end of init.js affects display order.
+For example, will starIcon always be on top if placed near the end?
+Or loaded after remote layers are loaded?
+- download all code dependencies (so far, Leaflet and jQuery) into src for future-proofing
+- improve polygon fillColor example
+- rebuild file to display Pop Density, not just raw Pop2010
+- change interaction from click to hover, and add legend to display colors and hover data (see US States leaflet tutorial example)
 - create Omnivore example to display KML, etc.; and add plugin to template (or MapBox with token)
 - create MapBox tileLayer example; requires token
 - create MapBox featureLayer example; requires token
+- rewrite first flickr blue marker example to search for first 100 photos near center of map
+- rewrite Flickr popupHTML link to view original source photo directly on Flickr
+- possibly include popupHTML function directly at bottom of relevant code section for more straightforward reading by code novices?
+- test alternative flickr api call: https://www.flickr.com/services/api/explore/flickr.photosets.getPhotos
+- This version has previously returned error: var flickrURL = "https://api.flickr.com/services/rest/?method=flickr.photosets.getPhotos&api_key=25dcc9a8c7410551dcb0af48c778bde5&photoset_id=72157646371103550&extras=geo%2Curl_t%2Curl_m&format=json&nojsoncallback=1";
-- add this local CTfastrak geoJson feed as supplement to USGS earthquakes; currently broken
+- try adding local CTfastrak geoJson feed (which may be broken) or create JSON layer directly from the source as supplement to USGS earthquakes
 ```
 // load remote geoJson: ctFastrak-Hartford.gov (or create JSON layer directly from site)
 // feed NOT currently working: problem reported 23 Aug 2015